Can I Still File For Bankruptcy in New York?

 In a word, YES!
 You can still file for bankruptcy

 As you have probably heard, the bankruptcy laws were significantly changed back on October 17, 2005 by Congress.
-The new laws have made filing for bankruptcy much more difficult and time consuming.
+The new laws have made filing for bankruptcy much more difficult and time-consuming.

 As is often the case when laws are modified, the changes in the bankruptcy laws have created confusion.
-Some people have been wrongly informed that if they make above median income, they cannot file Chapter 7 bankruptcy and must repay their debts.
+Some people have been wrongly informed that if they make above median income, they cannot file for Chapter 7 bankruptcy and must repay their debts.

 “Nothing is further from the truth,” Mr. Schwartz declares.
 “When you take a person who is making $ 70,000 and take out their home allowance, and their car allowance, and their food allowance and their taxes, you’re down to $ 40,000 and you can qualify.
 Our job is to get you to the point where you qualify and discharge your debts.”